 National Museum of Ancient Art (Museu Nacional de Arte Antiga — MNAA)

 Important note: The MNAA has been closed for renovation since September 2025.
-Check the museum’s official website for the latest reopening information before planning your visit.
+Check the museum’s official website for the latest reopening information.
 When open, admission is €6 (free on first Sunday of each month).
 Tram 15E and several bus lines serve the museum.
 Allow 2–3 hours.

 Museum of the Orient (Museu do Oriente)

-The Museum of the Orient in the Alcântara dock area celebrates the historical connections between Portugal and Asia.
-Housed in a converted 1940s industrial building, the museum features two permanent collections: the Portuguese Presence in Asia collection, which traces 500 years of trade, religion, and cultural exchange from Goa to Macau to Nagasaki; and the Kwok On Collection of Asian performing arts, one of the most important collections of Asian theatrical masks, puppets, costumes, and instruments outside Asia.
+The Museum of the Orient in the Alcântara dock area documents the historical connections between Portugal and Asia.
+Housed in a converted 1940s industrial building, the museum features two permanent collections: the Portuguese Presence in Asia collection tracing 500 years of trade, religion, and cultural exchange from Goa to Macau to Nagasaki; and the Kwok On Collection of Asian performing arts, one of the most important collections of Asian theatrical masks, puppets, costumes, and instruments outside Asia.

-Practical: Open Tuesday to Sunday, 10am–6pm (Fridays until 10pm with free entry after 6pm).
+Practical: Open Tuesday to Sunday, 10am–6pm (Fridays until 10pm, free entry after 6pm).
 Admission €6.
-Free on Fridays 6–10pm.
-The rooftop restaurant has excellent river views.
+Rooftop restaurant has river views.
 Allow 1.5–2 hours.
-Located near the Santos-o-Velho tram stop (15E) or a 10-minute walk from Alcântara-Mar station.
+Near the Santos-o-Velho tram stop (15E) or 10-minute walk from Alcântara-Mar station.

 Specialized and Unique Lisbon Museums